wearelighthouse/scss/resources/scss/blocks/README.md

 This is just helpful for other developers, and it keeps a nice map of our blocks without enforcing deeper folder structures.

-At the top of _house.scss, we document in comments:
+At the top of _house.scss, we document this in comments:

 /*